Connect with others who understand.

 Can You Prevent Low Potassium?

-If you have lupus nephritis, preventing low potassium might involve preventing lupus flares.
-Your health care provider may prescribe medications to reduce inflammation and maintain kidney health, such as:
+If you have lupus nephritis, preventing low potassium might involve preventing lupus flares that may affect kidney function.
+Your healthcare provider may prescribe a corticosteroid and an immunosuppressant to reduce inflammation and maintain kidney health.

 Other potassium-rich foods and beverages include: